 \subsection{The VQE integrated MC-PDFT}

+Our quantum-classical hybrid approach VQE-PDFT replaces the computationally expensive CASSCF optimization in MC-PDFT with a VQE solver for the CASCI active-space Hamiltonian.
+In all calculations reported here, this CASCI Hamiltonian is constructed using Hartree–Fock canonical molecular orbitals for the chosen active spaces, without further orbital optimization included.
+Consequently, the VQE state should be viewed as a CASCI-level wavefunction rather than a fully self-consistent CASSCF state.

-Our quantum-classical hybrid approach VQE-PDFT replaces the computationally expensive CASSCF optimization in MC-PDFT with VQE-based CASCI calculations.
-The modified workflow proceeds as follows: VQE optimizes a parameterized quantum circuit in CASCI framework to obtain a multiconfigurational ground state wavefunction, from which one-particle and two-particle reduced density matrices (1-RDM and 2-RDM) are extracted by measuring the corresponding matrix element expectation values on the quantum circuit as shown in Fig.\ref{fig:vqe-pdft}.
+The modified workflow proceeds as follows: VQE optimizes a parameterized quantum circuit ansatz (UCCSD for the CT7/04 benchmark, and ROUCCSD or the empirical HEA circuits for the ErCRY4 application) to approximate the CASCI ground state in the chosen active space, from which one-particle and two-particle reduced density matrices (1-RDM and 2-RDM) are extracted by measuring the corresponding matrix element expectation values on the quantum circuit as shown in Fig. \ref{fig:vqe-pdft}.
 These reduced density matrices are then utilized to compute the total energy following the MC-PDFT formalism.

 The 1-RDM provides the kinetic energy $T$, nuclear-electron interaction $V_{ne}$, total electron density $\rho$, and classical Coulomb repulsion $V_{ee}(\rho)$.
 The 2-RDM yields the on-top pair density $\Pi$, which combines with $\rho$ to determine the on-top density functional energy $E_{ot}(\rho,\Pi)$ that captures exchange-correlation effects.
 Finally, together with the nuclear-nuclear repulsion $V_{nn}$, the total energy follows the standard MC-PDFT expression: